 Are all sales liable to VAT?

-Briefly speaking: no. But most traders and entrepreneurs have only VAT-relevant products.
+Briefly speaking: no. But most traders and entrepreneurs sell only VAT-relevant products.
 For the VAT threshold, all product sales are relevant that have to be considered for VAT – as well as those that have a VAT of 0%.
 Thus, for reaching the VAT threshold, the following sales have to be considered:

 - All goods that you have rented or lent to customers